junxit/us-congress-code/title-07/chapter-35/sec-1359ff.md

 ### Amendments

+2014—Subsec. (c)(1)(B).
+Pub.
+L. 113–79 inserted period at end.
 2008—Subsec. (c).
 Pub.
 L. 110–246, § 1403(f), added par.
 (1), redesignated former pars.
 (1) to (7) as (2) to (8), respectively, in par.
 (3), substituted “paragraph (2)” for “paragraph (1)”, “quantity of sugar produced from sugarcane” for “quantity of sugarcane”, and “paragraph (8)” for “paragraph (7)”, in par.
 (6)(C), substituted “acreage of sugarcane for sugar” for “acreage of sugarcane”, in par.
 (8), substituted “the amount of sugar from sugarcane” for “the amount of sugarcane”, and struck out former par.
 (8) which related to petition to modify allocations to allow delivery to another sugarcane processing company if a processing facility was closed and the growers that had delivered sugarcane to the facility prior to closure had elected to deliver their sugarcane to another company.

 ### Effective Date of 2008 Amendment